ricardo-agent/freelancer-skills/README.md

 | `/scopecheck` | A new client ask vs. your original scope → a verdict + a ready-to-send reply |
 | `/setrate` | A target income → an hourly rate or project price, with the math shown |

+**See the real, unedited output** these produce before you decide — a full contract red-line and a client-ready proposal: **[freelancekit.tools/examples](https://freelancekit.tools/examples/)**

 **Get all 7 →** https://agentia11.gumroad.com/l/dukuod

 One-time, no subscription.
+Early-adopter price **$15** (list $27).
 If it doesn't save you time, it's covered by a 30-day money-back guarantee.

 ## License